Daivasmara/daivasmara.github.io/source/_posts/my-vimrc.md

 ---
 ![My Vim](https://i.imgur.com/jQtmpW5.png)

-Okay so first of all, a friendly disclaimer: <ins>**I'm not a vim expert by any means.**</ins> This is just a fun, opiniated and subjective article on what plugins and settings I'm using on my vim and why.
-By the time I'm writing this article, it's when I feel like my **.vimrc** is stable enough that I haven't change or update anything for more than a week.
-I know, a week? really? **YES** really.
-I used to change or update it every day.
-So a week is extremely good for me.
+Okay so first of all, a friendly disclaimer: <ins>**I'm not a vim expert by any means.**</ins> This is just a fun, opiniated/subjective article on what plugins and settings I'm using on my vim and why.
+By the time I'm writing this article, it's when I feel like my **.vimrc** is stable enough that I haven't change or update anything for _more or less_ a month.
+Considering I'm used to changing or updating it every _few hours_, then a week is probably good enough, _isn't it?_.
 Therefore it's **in my opinion** a good time to make this post.
 Although another disclaimer is that this **.vimrc** is far from done and will keep updated every time I feel like it or in some cases **needed** to.

 ## Introduction
-In order to for you to get a better context, this vim setup is used daily by me a **full time javascript engineer** who's currently learning **rust** and do some **python** on the side.
+In order to for you to get a better context, this vim setup is used daily by me a **full time javascript engineer** who's currently doing some **python** and **rust** on the side.

 ## .vimrc
 ```vim